dleewo/kubernetes-the-hard-way-bare-metal/docs/03-compute-resources.md

 Replace with your actual IP adrdesses and hostnames.

-> TIP: Most VM hypervisors will alow you to take a snapshot of a VM and then in the future, you can revert ot that sanpshot.
-Once I got the base Ubuntu all configured with host files, ssh keys, updates, I took snapshots of each server.
-By doing this, can alwasy start over if I wanted, or start from a clean slate if I wanted to rebuild the cluster from scratch
+> TIP: Most VM hypervisors will alow you to take a snapshot of a VM and then in the future, you can revert to that sanpshot.
+Once I got the base Ubuntu all configured with host files, ssh keys, updates, etc., I took snapshots of each server.
+By doing this, I can always start over if I wanted, or start from a clean slate if I wanted to rebuild the cluster from scratch

 ## Configuring SSH Access